patrik-cihal/perfect-collisions/README.md

 Project focusing on finding the optimal method for detecting & handling collisions in space.

-Cur approach: max 200 polygons of 3-8 sides before frame drop.
+Cur approach: max 2000 polygons of 3-8 sides before in near vicinity, otherwise 15k

 Optimization 1:
 - compare only those whose trajectory-bounding boxes intersect on the x-coordinate - when objects close to each other: max.
 2000, otherwise the limit is probably like 15k